MCERQUA/C10-Insurance/docs/development-log.md

 ## Known Issues

 ### Current
-- None reported yet
+- Old S10 component files still exist in the repository

 ### Resolved
-- N/A
+- All S10 references updated to C10

 ---